 Procedure to Measure the Length of a Curved Line:

-When a body remains in one position for a long time, it is said to be at rest.
-For example, the chairs of the dining table are at rest unless and until they are moved, and the flower vase, table, and the blackboard in the class room are all at the position of rest.
+- When a body remains in one position for a long time, it is said to be at rest.
+For example, the chairs of the dining table are at rest unless and until they are moved, and the flower vase, table, and the blackboard in the classroom are all at the position of rest.

-The act, process or state of the change in place or position of a body with respect to time and relative to the observer is said to be motion.
-For example the blades of a rotating fan, the hands of a working wall clock, a moving car, a spinning top and satellites are all in motion.
+- The act, process or state of the change in place or position of a body with respect to time and relative to the observer is said to be motion.
+For example, the blades of a rotating fan, the hands of a working wall clock, a moving car, a spinning top and satellites are all in motion.

-Rest and motion are relative terms:
+Rest and Motion are Relative Terms

-A body seems to be at rest with respect to one object, but may appear to be in motion with respect to some other object.
-For example, a person on a railway platform is at rest with respect to another person on the same platform, but is in motion with reference to a person looking at him from a train crossing that platform.
+- A body seems to be at rest with respect to one object but may appear to be in motion with respect to some other object.
+For example, a person on a railway platform is at rest with respect to another person on the same platform but is in motion with reference to a person looking at him from a train crossing that platform.
 Similarly, a passenger sitting in the train will appear at rest to another passenger on the same train.

-Types of Motion:
+Types of Motion

 The various types of motion are:

-Rectilinear motion is the motion of an object that moves in a straight line.
+- Rectilinear motion is the motion of an object that moves in a straight line.
 For example, a train moving on a track, a parade, coins tossed in the air are all in rectilinear motion.

-Circular motion is the motion of an object that moves at a fixed distance from a fixed point.
-Here, all objects rotate in circular motion.
-So, circular motion is motion in which the body traverses a circular path.
+- Circular motion is the motion of an object that moves at a fixed distance from a fixed point.
+Here, all objects rotate in a circular motion.
+So, circular motion is a motion in which the body traverses a circular path.
 The hands of a clock, a merry-go-round, the blades of a fan, the wheel of a moving vehicle, satellites, a spinning top, are all good examples of circular motion.

-Periodic motion is motion that repeats itself at regular intervals of time.
+- Periodic motion is a motion that repeats itself at regular intervals of time.
 Every body executing circular motion can be said to be executing periodic motion.
 For example, the pendulum of a wall clock moves at regular intervals, the bells in a church, a bouncing ball, a vibrating string and a swinging cradle are all in periodic motion.

 Sometimes an object can display combinations of different types of motion: